washrafayoub/easy-web-app/README.md

 * Maps: POIs, routes, traffic, ...
 * Page to page navigation with navigation tabs, menus, links and session data
 * Source code display
-* Security: HTTP Basic authentication or OAuth
+* Security: RESTful, HTTP Basic or OAuth authentication support
 * ...

 This is how it may look like: